jxi24/jxi24.github.io/_projects/pepper.md

 ---
 layout: page
-title: project 2
+title: Pepper
-description: a project with a background image and giscus comments
+description: Portable Engine for the Production of Parton-level Event Records is an efficient parton-level event generator to simulate high-energy physics at colliders such as the LHC.
-img: assets/img/3.jpg
+img: assets/img/pepper.png
 importance: 2
-category: work
+category: Collider
-giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.